ds-wook/power-usage-predict/README.md

 Categorical-Non-Catboost: 5.5252
 Categorical-Catboost: 5.7216

-The boosting model has a significant performance difference compared to the NN.
+The NN model has a significant performance difference compared to the boosting.
 Ensemble results also appeared to have a greater impact than other models.

 ## Submit

 ## Doesn't Work
 + meta feature: mean features
 + forcasting model: NBeat is not performance
-+

 ## Reference